 1701 N 13th St. Philadelphia, PA 19122

-ABSTRACT (250 / 250 Words): Successful emotion regulation (ER) requires effective strategy selection.
+ABSTRACT (249 / 250 Words): Successful emotion regulation (ER) requires effective strategy selection.
 Research suggests that disengagement strategies (e.g., distraction) are more often selected than engagement strategies (e.g., reappraisal) as emotional experiences intensify.
-However, the extent to which ER strategy choice in controlled circumstances reflect strategy usage during complex, multimodal events is not well understood.
+However, the extent to which ER strategy choice in controlled circumstances reflects strategy usage during complex, multimodal events is not well understood.
 The present research uses dynamic, multimodal stimuli (i.e., a haunted house, horror movies) to examine the association between affective intensity and regulatory strategy usage among untrained participants – individuals given no prior regulation instructions or direction.
 Both a preliminary study (n = 54) and Study 1 (n = 118) failed to find relationships between emotional intensity and strategy usage to downregulate emotions as participants navigated a haunted house.
 Contrary to expectations, the success of distraction decreased as emotional intensity increased in this context.
 Participants in Study 2 (n = 152) forecasted regulation strategy usage based upon descriptions of emotionally-regulated experiences from the preliminary haunted house study.
 Affective intensity predicted which strategies forecasters predicted they would use; though, forecasters overpredicted how often distraction was used in practice.
 Study 3 (n = 242) incorporated strategy usage and forecasting within the same design by showing untrained participants video stimuli of varying-intensity and capturing their regulatory responses.
 Forecasters again predicted using distraction more often than strategy users did in practice.
 Forecasters also overpredicted how effectively distraction reduced negative affective intensity relative to what strategy users reported.
-These results may highlight a disconnect between strategy fittedness while planning and executing self-regulation, especially in dynamic, complex settings.
+These results may highlight a disconnect between strategy fittedness when self-regulation occurs in uncontrolled, highly-intense, or complex circumstances.

 SIGNIFICANCE: How individuals manage their emotions during dynamic, complex experiences is an important question for anxiety- and trauma-based disorder prevention and treatment.
-This study found distraction, but not reappraisal, to be less effective than anticipated as emotional intensity increases in these difficult-to-regulate environments, which contrasts findings from relatively less demanding contexts.
+This study found distraction, but not reappraisal, to be less effective than anticipated as emotional intensity increases in these difficult-to-regulate environments, which contrasts findings from relatively more controlled studies.

-CONSTRAINTS ON GENERALITY: We aimed to generalize our findings to the downregulation of negative emotions by non-clinical US populations in dynamic, multimodal emotional situations.
+CONSTRAINTS ON GENERALITY: We aimed to generalize our findings to the downregulation of negative emotions by non-clinical US populations in high-intensity, dynamic, and/or multimodal emotional situations.
 However, the setting of Study 1 (i.e., a haunted house) likely will not generalize to all dynamic, multimodal emotional situations.
 Studies 2 and 3 contain reasonably representative samples in terms of education, socioeconomic status, and race, but were collected online, thus limiting generalizability to non-optimal settings.
 Our recruitment added additional constraints as well.
 Using horror-related stimuli likely resulted in a self-selection bias.
 Participants in Study 1 skewed young, falling between the ages of 18 and 34, and were recruited from an urban setting, which may limit the applicability of our conclusions to children, older age groups, or individuals living in non-urban settings.
 Participants skewed more female than male in Studies 1 and 2 and more male than female in Study 3, which may result in an underrepresentation of men and women, respectively.
 Lastly, racial demographic information was not captured in Study 1, which leaves questions of racial representation unanswered.
 Future research should explore these phenomena in other novel settings with a wider age range and balanced gender ratio to enhance the external validity of our findings.

 KEYWORDS: emotion, self-regulation, naturalistic stimuli, decision making